exlskills/demo-gql-mongo/README.md

-# Demo GraphQL Server and MongoDB Application
+# Demo GraphQL Server with NodeJS and MongoDB

-WIP
+This is a demo project for the the EXLskills free and open-source GraphQL Server with NodeJS and MongoDB A$AP Course.

+The complete course is available at https://exlskills.com/learn-en/courses/aap-graphql-server-with-nodejs-and-mongodb--gql_node_mgo_asap - no login required.

+The project is assumed to be installed and executed in a Docker-based environment.
+See course chapter "Launching Dev Environment Docker Containers" for more information

 ## License